Sabah: Culture

 Sabah culture is diverse due to a wide range of different ethnicity.
 In the coastal areas, Sabahan culture has been influenced by the Bruneian Malays and West Coast Bajaus on the west coast side while in the east coast it is influenced by either East Coast Bajau, Bugis, and Suluk cultures with Islam being the important part of their lives.
 Christianity plays an important part to the indigenous cultures in the interior side in the daily lives of the Kadazan-Dusun, Lundayeh, Murut and Rungus beside their old practice of the traditional Animism and Paganism.
 The indigenous culture however are in danger and facing extinction due to widespread cultural assimilation from Peninsular to the state.
 Controversial Malayisation take place in the state since Malaya-based political parties took over the Sabah Government.

-There is a number of cultural villages exhibiting Sabah indigenous cultures such as the Borneo Cultural Village, Mari Mari Cultural Village and Monsopiad Cultural Village, where cultural performances are also performed.
+There is a number of cultural villages exhibiting Sabah indigenous cultures such as the Borneo Cultural Village, Mari Mari Cultural Village, and Monsopiad Heritage Village, where cultural performances are also performed.
 Sabah Museum houses a number of collection of various artefacts, brassware and ceramics covering the diverse culture of Sabah, natural history, trade history and Islamic civilisation together with an ethnobotanical garden and science and technology centre.
-Other museums include the Agop Batu Tulug Museum, Agnes Keith House, Sandakan Heritage Museum, Teck Guan Cocoa Museum and 3D Wonders Museum.
+Other museums include the Agop Batu Tulug Museum, Agnes Keith House (Newlands), Pogunon Community Museum, Sandakan Heritage Museum, Teck Guan Cocoa Museum and 3D Wonders Museum.
 There is also a number of preserved British, German and Japanese colonial architecture such as the Atkinson Clock Tower, Batu Tinagat Lighthouse, Jesselton Hotel, ruins of Kinarut Mansion, the Sabah Tourism Board building, Tawau Bell Tower together with a number of memorials and monuments.
 Other unique tourist attractions include the Rumah Terbalik (Upside Down House) and Borneo Ant House.